-XC Project Importer for VS Code
+XC PIC32MX/MZ Project Importer & Creator for VS Code

 Why This Extension?

-This extension was created to solve a fundamental problem: modern AI coding assistants like GitHub Copilot work best in VS Code, but Microchip embedded development traditionally happens in MPLABX IDE.
+This extension was created to solve a fundamental problem: modern AI coding assistants like GitHub Copilot work best in VS Code, but Microchip PIC32 embedded development traditionally happens in MPLABX IDE.

 - ✨ Get AI assistance - Let Copilot help write peripheral drivers, debug code, and understand complex configurations